-For WACE Accreditation purposes, students need to participate in at least three rounds to obtain Standard Level accreditation.
+For WACE Accreditation purposes, a student needs to participate in at least three rounds to obtain Standard Level accreditation.
 If a team has forfeited (or has been forfeited against) and requires WACE Accreditation, they will need to participate in a form of modified activity.
-The details and timing of any modified activity will be worked out between the facilitating teacher and the Mock Trial Coordinator.
+The details and timing of any modified activity will be worked out between the facilitating teacher and the Mock Trial Coordinator and effort taken to provide the students with options within resourcing constraints.